 - Delivering updates and progress reports to more senior members of staff where required

 Lead Engineer Interview Questions

-There’s a huge variety of questions that can be asked in a lead engineer interview.
+There’s a huge variety of lead engineer interview questions that you might be asked when you’re applying for a role.
 Here are some of the best examples, along with explanations of what to include or look for in the answer.

 Why are you interested in this role?

 It may seem an obvious way to start an interview, but it is important to ask a candidate why they are interested in a lead engineer role in particular.
 Not only is this a good way to lead into other questions about the job, but it will instantly identify whether the candidate is actively keen to take on the role and whether they’ve done their research about what it involves.

 Why do you want to work for our company?